 Student Loan not going far enough?
 A creative streak and strong stomach can take your wallet a long way.
 As the students in our surveys prove: where there's a will, there's a wage!

-Every year the National Student Money Survey uncovers the bare truths about student finances across the UK – and we always enjoy hearing about the side-hustles students use to boost their bank.
+Every year the National Student Money Survey uncovers the bare truths about student finances across the UK – and we always enjoy hearing about unconventional ways to make money.

 We've compiled a list of some of the most inventive, weird and unusual ways to make money that students have shared with us over the years...

 Unusual ways students make money

 Here are 50 weird ways to make money:

 - "Clinical trial – I got paid to give them my poo!"

 - "Had to wander around a music festival dressed as a cleaner and occasionally play the violin in the Portaloos."

 - "Selling my dirty underwear to a stranger (I had to ejaculate into them after wearing them for a day)."